 The least populated state in the USA boasts some of the top hot springs pools around.
 Any of these Wyoming hot spring retreats put you on the edge of the Great Outdoors.
-Combine your ski trip to Jackson Hole or national park road trip with a variety of resorts and primitive pools.
+Combine your ski trip to Jackson Hole or a national park road trip with a variety of resorts and primitive pools.

-List of Natural Hot Springs in WY
+List of Natural Hot Springs in Wyoming

 There are several safe hot springs to visit in the Yellowstone region and a few other gems throughout the state.
 Most hot springs are accessible year-round, notably the resorts.
 Primitive hot springs are more seasonal, such as Boiling River Hot Springs, situated riverside causing the spring’s raging water levels to close the hot springs until summer.

-Map of Natural Hot Springs in WY
+Map of Natural Hot Springs in Wyoming

 Local WY Hot Springs